Mean ergodic composition operators on spaces of holomorphic functions on a Banach space: Introduction

 Several authors have studied different properties of composition operators on spaces of holomorphic functions on the unit ball of a Banach space.
 See, for instance, \cite{aron1997compact,galindo2010fredholm,galindo2000weakly,garcia2004composition} and the references therein.
 However, it seems that there is no previous literature about the dynamics of such operators.
 The present work can be considered a sequel of \cite{JoSaSe20} by the same authors, where we study some dynamical properties (especially mean ergodicity) of composition operators in spaces of homogeneous polynomials.
 As in \cite{JoSaSe20}, the motivation and inspiration of our investigation comes from several previous works, as \cite{BoDo2011A}, where the authors characterise those composition operators $C_{\varphi}:H(U)\to H(U)$ which are power bounded, where $H(U)$ is the space of holomorphic functions on a connected domain of holomorphy $U$ of $\C^{d}$.
 It was proved in \cite{BoDo2011A} that $C_{\varphi}$ is power bounded if and only if it is (uniformly) mean ergodic, and this happens if and only if the symbol $\varphi$ has stable orbits.
 On the other hand, if the domain is the unit disc, it was characterised in \cite{BGJJ2016m} when $C_{\varphi}$ is mean ergodic or uniformly mean ergodic on the disc algebra or on the space of bounded holomorphic functions in terms of the asymptotic behaviour of the symbol.
 Power boundedness and (uniform) mean ergodicity of weighted composition operators on the space of holomorphic functions on the unit disc was analysed in \cite{BGJJ2016mw} in terms of the symbol and the multiplier.
 In \cite{K2019p} power boundedness and mean ergodicity for (weighted) composition operators on function spaces defined by local properties was studied in a very general framework which extends previous work.
 In particular, it permits to characterise (uniform) mean ergodicity for composition operators on a large class of function spaces which are Fr\'echet-Montel spaces when equipped with the compact-open topology.
 Here, the results of \cite{K2019p} do not apply since $H(B_X)$, $H_b(B_X)$ or $H^\infty(B_{X})$ are not Fr\'echet-Montel spaces.
+Other recent contributions to this topic can be found in \cite{Keshavarzi}, where mean ergodicity of composition operators on the space of bounded holomorphic functions on the $n$-dimensional Euclidean ball is studied, and in \cite{JA}, where the authors consider composition operators on weighted spaces of holomorphic functions on the disc.

 The paper is organised as follows.
 In Section~\ref{preliminares} we give some basic definitions and fix the notation used throughout the paper.
 Moreover, we recall a specific result for Hilbert spaces which is useful along the text.
 In Section~\ref{stable} we analyse some properties of stable and $B_X$-stable orbits.
 In Section~\ref{H} we study the mean ergodicity of the composition operator in the space of holomorphic functions on the unit ball of a Banach space.
 In Section~\ref{Hb} we consider the same problem for holomorphic functions of bounded type, while in Section~\ref{Hi} we consider the space of bounded holomorphic functions.
 In each section we treat the Hilbert-space case also.